 Alafia River State Park Trail (Lithia, Florida)

-Trail Work Day: The Saturday just before the club ride, 8:30 am (see calendar) The State Park fee is waived for volunteers who send early RSVP.
+Trail Work Day: The Saturday before the 3rd Sunday of most months, 8:30 am (see calendar) The State Park fee is waived for volunteers who send early RSVP.

-Alafia Trail Boss: Jeff White, e-mail RSVP to: trails at SWAMPClub dot org
+Alafia Trail Boss: Jeff White, RSVP to: trails at SWAMPClub dot org

-Guided rides: 9:00 am on the third Sunday of most months.
-See the ride calendar for details.
+Guided rides: 9:00 am on the 3rd Sunday of most months.
+See ride calendar for details.